 A majority of periodontal disease cases develop from a build-up of bacterial plaque over time.
 If patients do not properly remove the plaque it hardens and causes tartar to develop.
 Unfortunately, tartar cannot be removed through brushing alone.
 Then, the tissues and bone that support the teeth are gradually destroyed by this process.
-At your six month checkup, Dr. Hiebert or Dr. Smith can perform a thorough cleaning of the teeth and gums which can assist in controlling the spread of plaque and bacteria in the mouth.
+At your regular checkup, our hygiene team will perform a thorough cleaning of the teeth and gums which can assist in controlling the spread of plaque and bacteria in the mouth.

 During the initial stages of periodontal disease, it is common that patients will experience no noticeable symptoms.
 As periodontal disease progresses, patients can experience:

 - Loose or separating teeth

 - Pus in the gums